On the $O(1/T)$ Convergence of Alternating Gradient Descent-Ascent in Bilinear Games: Numerical Experiments

 We evaluate AltGDA and SimGDA on random matrix game instances.
 The payoff matrices are generated from six distributions: uniform over $[0, 1]$, uniform over integers in $[-10, 10]$, binary $\{0, 1\}$ with $P(0) = 0.8$, standard normal, standard lognormal, and exponential with location $0$ and scale $1$.
 For each distribution, we generate instances of sizes $10 \times 20$, $30 \times 60$, and $60 \times 120$.
 All algorithms are implemented with stepsize $\eta = 0.01$ and run for $T = 10^6$ iterations.
 We repeat each experiment ten times, and we initialize the starting point randomly.
 We report the mean and standard deviation across repeats at every iteration.
 Results on the $10 \times 20$ instances are shown in~\cref{fig:numerical}, while the remaining figures are provided in \cref{app:sec:numerical}.

 The experimental results show that AltGDA achieves an $O(1/T)$ convergence rate numerically, and this rate is robust to the choice of the initial point.
 As consistently observed, the convergence is slow in the early phase, which can be explained by the ``energy decay'' introduced in~\cref{sec:1-T-convergence-interior-NE}.
 In contrast, SimGDA fails to converge under a constant stepsize that is independent of the time horizon.
+In~\cref{app:subsec:numerical-different-stepsizes}, we test AltGDA with different stepsizes, demonstrating that the empirical convergence rate scales linearly with ${1}/{\eta}$, which is roughly in agreement with~\cref{thm:interior-NE,thm:local-conv-rate}.